 He has a good range of whites too and I enjoyed a nice Verdejo (B+) from Palacio de Bornos (2011) in Rueda which was ice bucketed without me having to ask for a change.
 Apologies for the lack of translations but my food Spanish wasn’t up to the speed of the owner’s descriptions.

 The complimentary apertivo was a couple of whitebait dressed in a soya sauce with a chive and olive oil dressing which was great (A).
 I wasn’t so sure about the green olives with cumin that came with it though (D).
 The following Boquerones Rellenos (stuffed anchovies) and mashed potato croquettes were sadly tasteless, even with energetic salting (C).

-After this, Guiso Marinero, a fish stew with potatoes featuring heavily (B) and a main of Corvina (sea bass) in a sauce with a small portion of nicely cooked veg on the side (A).
+After this, Guiso Marinero, a fish stew with potatoes featuring heavily (B) and a main of Corvina in a sauce with a small portion of nicely cooked veg on the side (A).
 The name Corvina is used for different fish around the world, but here it’s most likely a large sea bass.

 Finally, on the portly waiter’s say so, an almond-flavoured panna cotta (A) and a chupito of Coriander liqueur (‘Cilantro’ from Galician distiller Valdomino Manor) (A), both totally new, but delicious concepts to me.

 The small restaurant area is separated from the tapas bar by a frieze so everyone hears everyone else.
 The decor might put you off but get past that and I think you would really enjoy the food here.
 The owner is passionate, his staff less so but they were still friendly and attentive.
 What completely won me over was the free (usually €10) brandy balloon of Cardinal Mendoza (A) that I received with the bill (€55.50).
 Satisfaction and value-for-money criteria all met.

 Montes (Intermediate B), 27 Juan Morrison, Tel.
 956 654 207